V-Vivek/Data-Engineering-Assignments/README.md

 # Big Data Questions
-This repo contains Python questions for Big Data.
+This repo contains questions for Big Data and its possible solutions.